NoxOrg/Nox.Lib.V6/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ***
-Nox is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise-grade, production-ready microservices.
+Nox is a .NET framework that allows developers to rapidly build, maintain and deploy enterprise-grade, production-ready business solutions.

 It removes all the ceremony, repetition and technical details associated with building and maintaining applications without constraining developer creativity or control in any way.